Starfinder is an interactive Alexa voice game starring Laura Bailey

 Amazon is launching Starfinder, an interactive Alexa game featuring the voice actors Laura Bailey (of The Last of Us Part II) and Nathan Fillion.
 It’s a new way to entertain yourself in today’s stay-at-home culture.
 The first three episodes of Starfinder are available starting today on any Alexa-enabled device, including Amazon Echo, Fire TV, and the Alexa mobile app.

-The Starfinder skill for Alexa is a multi-part interactive audio adventure game puts you in a futuristic science-fantasy world where you can make decisions to advance and influence the outcome of the story.
+The Starfinder skill for Alexa is a multi-part interactive audio adventure game that puts you in a futuristic science-fantasy world where you can make decisions to advance and influence the outcome of the story.
 In the game, a deserted mining ship emerges from hyperspace at Absalom Station, towing a mysterious asteroid behind it.
-After battling warring factions on the station, the heroes are recruited to explore the ship and asteroid and discover the fate of the ship’s missing crew.
+After battling warring factions on the station, the heroes are recruited to explore the ship and asteroid and they discover the fate of the ship’s missing crew.
 The asteroid is a fragment of a larger, ancient structure — an alien weapon that could threaten the safety and security of all of the Pact Worlds.

 I tried out the game.
 You can get started by simply saying “Alexa, play the Starfinder game.”
 I know that because I tried to say, “Alexa, Starfinder game” and it wouldn’t start.
 Players have numerous access points to the game and can resume playing whenever, wherever.
 The only thing I found annoying was that Alexa would sometimes fail to correctly discern my answers when the game asked me something.
 And a couple of times I just dropped out of the game altogether as I gave the wrong answer to Alexa, who thought I was asking for some other service.